Aimeedeer/coconut-report/coconut2020/#0-Feb7.md

 - Open source my reports to start building an open-source community
 - Rib Newsletter topic coverage
 - Rib Newsletter needs contribution guild -- from Brian

-## New ideas
-- Report Rust activities & contribution and adoption in China to westerns